The choice of the itinerary is important

 Cycling on busy roads is often no fun.
 It’s usually better and safer to take calmer streets with fewer and slower cars, or to select roads with cycle lines.

-• The Ville de Genève edits a good bike map which is available for free at several places, and can also be consulted on-line on their web site.
+- The Ville de Genève has edited a good bike map which is still available on their web site together with useful information for cycling in Geneva.

 Cycling for leisure